-The objectives of the course are (1) knowing and grasping the main techniques for algorithm design (i.e., being able to apply these for solving specific problems and being able to reason about their applicability and suitability) and (2) attaining adequate knowledge about algorithmic complexity (i.e., analyze the algorithms built, reason about their efficiency and perform comparisons among algorithms).
+The objectives of the course are (1) knowing the main techniques for algorithm design (i.e., being able to apply these for solving specific problems and being able to reason about their applicability and suitability) and (2) attaining adequate knowledge about algorithmic complexity (i.e., analyze the algorithms built, reason about their efficiency and perform comparisons among algorithms).

-The course is organized in two major thematic parts, one dealing with algorithm analysis (complexity, formal specification and verification) and another one tackling algorithm design (comprising techniques such as divideand-conquer, dynamic programming, greedy algorithms, backtracking and branch-and-bound).
+The course is organized in two thematic parts, a short one dealing with algorithm analysis (introductory topics, computational complexity) and another one -which will comprise most of the course- tackling algorithm design (including techniques such as divide-and-conquer, dynamic programming, greedy algorithms, backtracking and branch-and-bound).